‘This could get Orwellian really fast’: COVID-19 could end privacy as we know it

 David Jones had several hours to kill at the Kuala Lumpur airport en route back to Melbourne, so he camped out in a lounge chair and watched as installers set up heat-detecting cameras nearby.

 His sighting was apropos.
-Jones, who is a planning and landscape architecture professor at Australia’s Deakin University, had recently co-written an academic paper arguing that by sharing data, cities could work together to understand and manage response to outbreaks such as the COVID-19 pandemic.
+Jones, who is a planning and landscape architecture professor at Australia’s Deakin University, had recently cowritten an academic paper arguing that by sharing data, cities could work together to understand and manage response to outbreaks such as the COVID-19 pandemic.

 Now, Jones was watching thermal screening cameras being installed for that very purpose—to spot people who could be experiencing a high body temperature, a symptom of the coronavirus.
 Jones says he hopes that city managers and government policy makers will work to monitor and control the impact of the pandemic by using data from thermal cameras, patient-tracking wearable devices, and existing mobile location data.